Welcome to MB Lawyers, Hertfordshire

 Equality and Diversity

-Under Rule 6.03 of the SRA Code of Conduct MB Lawyers confirm it has and operates a policy of equality and diversity.
-MB Lawyers’ policy is available on request.
+Under Rule 6.03 of the SRA Code of Conduct I confirm I have and operate a policy of equality and diversity.
+My policy is available on request.

 Other Documents